Thursday of Week 10 of Ordinary Time – First Reading

 While Ahab went to eat, Elijah went to the summit of Mt Carmel and began to prostrate himself in prayer.
 His first prayer against the priests of Baal had been answered.
 Now he prayed for the drought, the punishment of God for the people’s idolatry, to be brought to an end.

 Immediately the servant is told to warn the king.
 The king is to harness his chariot and get home before he is stopped by the heavy rain.
-Immediately, the sky grows dark and ominous and the rain begins to come down in torrents.
+And at once, the sky grows dark and ominous and the rain begins to come down in torrents.
 Ahab, riding in his chariot, makes at once for Jezreel, which then served as an alternative capital for the kings of Israel (the Northern Kingdom).
 Elijah, given winged feet by God, is able to outrun the chariot and reaches the outskirts of Jezreel first.

-The scene again is symbolic: Elijah, God’s prophet, runs ahead.
-He is followed by his king, Ahab, in his chariot, while the Lord himself riding the thunderclouds comes bringing the rain the people had been deprived of because of their sin.
 This dramatic scene, with the Lord’s prophet running before the king and the Lord himself racing behind him riding his mighty thundercloud chariot, served as a powerful appeal to Ahab to break once for all with the now discredited Baal and henceforth to rule as the servant of the Lord.
 In the whole story, it is Elijah who leads the way to God, while Ahab, who is supposed to be God’s representative for his people, lags behind.

-Let us today thank God for the sun and rain, which, as Jesus reminds us in the Gospel, are the signs of his even-handed love for every single person.
-A love he urges us also to show.
+Let us today thank God for the sun and rain, which, as Jesus reminds us in the Gospel, are the signs of his even-handed love for every single person – a love he urges us also to show.
 Let us, too, put aside all the false gods in whom we place so much trust.
 In my own case, I might try to identify which are the gods I tend to follow.

 Comments Off on Thursday of Week 10 of Ordinary Time – First Reading